Harooon-ali/lette_ai_qa_assessment/README.md

 The focus of this assessment is:

-->cross-service consistency
+-cross-service consistency
-->distributed system failure handling
+-distributed system failure handling
-->API and GraphQL validation
+-API and GraphQL validation
-->AI-style workflow testing
+-AI-style workflow testing
-->performance and security testing
+-performance and security testing
-->automation using Playwright + pytest
+-automation using Playwright + pytest

 ## Structure
 docs/test_strategy.md → test strategy and risk analysis